fulup-bzh/OidConnect/README.md

-G) Update Middleware.
+E) Update Middleware.
 OidConnect is shipped with a set of standard middleware to handle LOA access restriction on controllers.

      // In app/Http/kernel.php add following filters after L5 ones